furrykef/animalland/readme.txt

 QUESTIONS & ANSWERS
 -------------------
+We can't call 'em "frequently asked questions" because then we would be lying.

+Q: The game said something about a file to record my progress.
+Where are the files stored?
+A: They aren't.
+The names are really passwords.

 Q: Is there any way to go back to the title screen after choosing "continue"?
 A: None that we've found.
 Reset your MSX.